Good Agricultural and Collection Practices VS Good Manufacturing Practices (GACP vs GMP)

 However, in other parts of the world such as Europe (or specifically, Germany), they do not make any distinction between GACP vs GMP and will expect that the cultivation activities in place for receipted medicinal plant material are performed under GMP standards.

-So what?
+So?
 Well, this is important because if you’ve been using unvalidated seed to sale software to track your cultivation processes, then Germany will be unhappy with your product and you may have to design in extra documentation steps to become compliant (which will then make your operators unhappy).

 With this in mind, it’s important to consider your target market so that you incorporate the appropriate level of GACP vs GMP required.
 Given the variety in the size and capacities of the cultivation operations in Australia, there is no point in introducing a system that you don’t actually need when your intent is to just supply local manufacturers.